lainio/err2/README.md

 - The `assert` package implements assertion helpers for **both** unit-testing and *design-by-contract*.

-### Performance
+## Performance

 All of the listed above **without any performance penalty**!
 You are welcome to run `benchmarks` in the project repo and see yourself.

-**Please note** that there are many benchmarks that run 'too fast' according the normal Go benchmarking rules, i.e. compiler optimisations are worked so well that there are no meaningful results.
+**Please note** that there are many benchmarks that run *'too fast'* according the normal Go benchmarking rules, i.e. compiler optimisations are working so well that there are no meaningful results.
 But for this type of package where we are competing if-statements, that's exactly what we are hoping to achieve.

 ## Automatic Error Propagation